douglasgreen/outlines/writing/writing_with_chatgpt.md

 The main goal of the ebook\'s content is to convey a cohesive narrative.
 Additionally, there are several appendices included to provide a more in-depth analysis of the subject matter.
 These are the typical appendices that I include.

--   Important People
+-   Important People: Make this a separate biographical list instead.
 -   Familiar Quotations
--   Significant Events
+-   Significant Events: Make this a separate historical list instead.
 -   Frequently Asked Questions
 -   Similarities and Differences
 -   Potential Benefits